 CE Diversity Policy

 SDPA selects presenters and develops program content for its continuing education that respects cultural, individual and role differences, including those based on age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status.
 SDPA maintains committees whose focuses are on diversity issues.
-These committees are encouraged to work with the CE Committee and the President and Board to propose culturally competent educational programming.
+These committees are encouraged to work with the CPD Committee and the President and Board to propose culturally competent educational programming.
 In addition, the President and Board work to increase recruitment of psychologists. from diverse communities into membership and leadership positions in SDPA; to recruit prospective continuing education course presenters from these communities as well as those with education, training and clinical experience working with persons from these diverse communities.

 CE ACCOMMODATIONS FOR DISABILITY POLICY